Canada Gross Domestic Product: Nominal

 1970 - 2019 | Yearly | USD mn | World Bank

 CA: GDP: USD: Gross Value Added at Factor Cost data was reported at 1,622.884 USD bn in 2019.
 This records an increase from the previous number of 1,601.284 USD bn for 2018.
-CA: GDP: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 562.800 USD bn from Dec 1970 to 2019, with 50 observations.
+CA: GDP: USD: Gross Value Added at Factor Cost data is updated yearly, averaging 562.800 USD bn from Dec 1970 (Median) to 2019, with 50 observations.
 The data reached an all-time high of 1,729.798 USD bn in 2013 and a record low of 81.018 USD bn in 1970.
 CA: GDP: USD: Gross Value Added at Factor Cost data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Gross value added at factor cost (formerly GDP at factor cost) is derived as the sum of the value added in the agriculture, industry and services sectors.
 If the value added of these sectors is calculated at purchaser values, gross value added at factor cost is derived by subtracting net product taxes from GDP.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range